Save lives and build more resilient communities using data analytics

-The Region 9 Administrator is directly championing this effort.
-The data management and analytics challenges the Region currently faces are a microcosm of those faced by the Agency at large, and the Region’s efforts to address these challenges could serve as a pilot case, with best practices and lessons learned that could be applied to the entire Agency.
-The PIF would be most closely working with the Region’s National Preparedness Division, the Region’s Chief of Staff, and the Regional Administrator, and would be empowered to propose and enact practical solutions that can be accomplished by near, mid, and long-term timelines and set forth an achievable multi-year strategy.
+The data management and analytics challenges the Region currently faces are a microcosm of those faced by the Agency at large, and the Region’s efforts to address these challenges will serve as a pilot case, generating best practices and lessons learned that will be applied to the entire agency.
+The fellow will work closely with the Region’s National Preparedness Division Director, Chief of Staff, and the Regional Administrator, and would be empowered to propose and enact practical solutions that can be accomplished in near, mid, and long-term timelines and help set forth an achievable multi-year strategy.

-While the Region is familiar with some methods and best practices, the PIF would be fully empowered to bring innovative ideas and solutions to address the problem statements and negotiate the strategy and courses of action and sequence of implementation that the individual sees as achievable.
-The Region has resources available in terms of hardware software, licenses, and personnel that may be required, and the PIF will directly brief the Regional Administrator on recommendations.
-Once approved, the Regional Administrator will resource and fully support the strategy for execution.
+While the Region is familiar with some methods and best practices, the fellow will be fully empowered to bring innovative ideas and solutions to the table.
+The Region has resources available in terms of hardware, software, licenses, contract support, and personnel that may be required, and the fellow will directly brief the Regional Administrator on recommendations.
+Once approved, the Regional Administrator will resource and support the strategy for execution.

 The fellow for this project will need to be an outstanding technical product leader and facilitator.
 FEMA is seeking candidates who possess the following qualities:

 - Well-organized, and able to clearly communicate complex ideas, concepts, and systems to a wide range of audiences.